Janet 1.38.0-73334f3 Documentation

 Executing a Process

-In the simpler approach using os/execute
+In the simpler approach using os/execute, once the program is

 started to create a subprocess, the function does not return or error